finlaysonstudio/jaypie/README.md

 Jaypie uses the AWS Cloud Development Kit (CDK) to manage infrastructure, which is written in Node.js.
 This makes managing infrastructure accessible to the fullstack developer without learning a new syntax and living without language constructs like loops and inheritance.

 Does NOT use Kubernetes, Docker, Terraform, or the "Serverless" framework.
-These are powerful tools in the hands of a specialist but require too much mental overhead for a fullstack developer making occasional changes.

 #### Eject Anything